microsoft/Windows-AppConsult-PWALab/Manual/README.md

 1. Open Chrome, make sure the Contoso Dashboard website is still open and that the developers tools are turned on.
 If you are still offline (with the developers tools), just switch online and refresh the page.
 2. Move to the **Application** tab and press **Unregister** near the service worker.
 Then close Chrome.
 This step will make sure that the updated service worker will be deployed and it will replace the old one.
 3. Open again the Chrome on the Contoso Dashboard website.
 In case you need it, remember that the URL of the local server is **http://127.0.0.1:5500**.
-Please note that we have to browse for the **index.html** page because without a valide connection, the browser will not be automatically redirect to this default page.
+Please note that we have to browse for the **index.html** page becausem without a valid connection, the browser will not automatically redirect to this default page.
 So, the url is **http://127.0.0.1:5500/index.html**.
 4. Press F12 and open the developer tools.
 5. Move to the **Applications** tab and make sure to select the **Service Workers** tab.
 6. Check the **Offline** option.